nus-cs2103-AY2122S2/tp/docs/team/tanchinkiat99.md

     * Highlights: This enhancement increases the ease of adding entries.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.
     * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

-* **New Feature**: Added a history command that allows the user to navigate to previous commands using up/down keys.
+* **New Feature**: Added a filter command that allows the user to retrieve certain entries using a filter.

 * **Code contributed**: [RepoSense link]()